-Additionally, the Act protects whistleblowers from retaliation by their employers.
+Additionally, the Wisconsin False Claims for Medical Assistance Law protects whistleblowers from retaliation by their employers.

 As amended by 2011 Wisc.
 Act.
 257.